Annual Authorisation Fees

 Authorisation fee liability

-If you are authorised at any time during the financial year for which the fee is payable, you are liable to pay the authorisation fee at the end of the financial year.
+If you are authorised at any time during a financial year, you are required to pay the authorisation fee by the date specified on the relevant Fee Notice issued to you.
+That date is usually soon after the end of the financial year.

 Authorisation fee calculations